eficode/robotframework-oxygen/DEVGUIDE.md

         self.assertEqual(failure_percentage, 100)
 ```

-Now the unit tests should pass, run the tests from `locustenv/locusthandler` folder with command:
+Let's verify if the changes made to the `test_locust.py` file is correct by running the tests **from `locustenv/locusthandler` folder** with the following command:

+**!!
+Make sure to be in the right directory before running the tests**

 ````
 python -m unittest tests/test_locust.py
 ````

+We should be able to run all the 5 tests if everything is done correctly.

 And we can also try out the robot tests using the new .yaml configuration.
-Run the tests from `locustenv` folder by using command
+Run the tests **from `locustenv` folder** by using command.

+**!!
+Make sure to be in the right directory before running the tests**

 ```
 robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locusthandler/locustfile.py locusthandler/test.robot
 ```

+We should be able to run the robot tests successfully now.
+It's encouraged to check the robot result files `log.html` and `report.html` to see the difference in the results before and after defining our own parameters.

 ## Adding failure percentage as an robot test parameter

-Our current solution works quite nicely, but let's imagine a situation where we run the performance tests on different parts of the software, where we wan't to determine different values for `failure_percentage`.
+Our current solution works quite nicely, but let's imagine a situation where we run the performance tests on different parts of the software, where we want to determine different values for `failure_percentage`.

-Let's change the functionality of `locusthandler/locusthandler.py`:
+Let's change the functionality of `locusthandler/locusthandler.py`.
+Replace the code in the `locusthandler.py` file with the following code.

 ```
 import json